 The willful discharging of firearms in public places is prohibited in Virginia, under the state code 18.2-280.
 A public place may include a street in any city or town, or in a public place of gathering or business.
 A person is also likely to be found guilty of this firearm offense if they shoot inside or in the direction of an occupied building.
-The penalty for such offense depends upon the circumstances involves in the discharge of the weapon and the exact place of firing.
+The penalty for such an offense depends upon the circumstances involved in the discharge of the weapon and the exact place of firing.

 If the discharge or use does not cause any injury to someone, a Class 1 misdemeanor with a fine of up to $2,500 and a maximum jail sentence for 1 year will apply.
-However, a Class 6 felony that includes either up to a 1-year jail sentence or up to five years imprisonment, along with a fine of $2,500 in case the actions lead to another person being injured.
-If such an offense causes a death, involuntary manslaughter is likely to be charged, which is a Class 5 felony.
+However, a Class 6 felony includes either up to a 1-year jail sentence or up to five years imprisonment, along with a fine of $2,500 in case the actions lead to another person being injured.
+If such an offense causes death, involuntary manslaughter is likely to be charged, which is a Class 5 felony.
 This scenario may lead to the convicted facing up to 10 years imprisonment unless a jury or the court chooses to sentence them to the lesser sentence of up to 1 year in jail and/or a fine of $2,500.

-If the discharging of the firearm is found to include the intention of harming someone, or if the crime takes place on school grounds, or a distance within 1,000 feet of school grounds from a public property, a Class 4 felony is the penalty, which includes 2-10 years of imprisonment, along with a maximum fine of $100,000.
+If the discharging of the firearm is found to include the intention of harming someone, or if the crime takes place on school grounds, or a distance within 1,000 feet of school grounds from public property, a Class 4 felony is the penalty, which includes 2-10 years of imprisonment, along with a maximum fine of $100,000.

 In case, the firing causes death, then an individual may face second-degree murder charges.
-Once can face a first-degree murder conviction if the prosecutors prove that the shooting was part of a premeditated and deliberate slaying.
+One can face a first-degree murder conviction if the prosecutors prove that the shooting was part of a premeditated and deliberate slaying.
 In some cases it may lead to one facing capital murder, thereby inducing the chances of a death penalty.

 Display/Use of a Firearms in the Commission of a Felony